AstarVienna/METIS_Simulations/ESO/README.md

  nObs: number of each observation to execute

- mjdobs: date in the form  yyyy-mm-dd hh:mm:ss.s
+ dateobs: date in the form  yyyy-mm-dd hh:mm:ss.s